alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-12.md

 ## What are preprocessors?

-A pre processor processes code *before* it is used.
+A preprocessor processes code *before* it is used.
 A CSS preprocessor processes your CSS before it's used by in the browser.

 How does the preprocessor work?
 You write code in a language that is *similar to* standard CSS.
 The preprcoessor reads this this code and outputs standard CSS.